Exponential growth of random infinite Fibonacci sequences: Proofs

-\textit{Acknowledgements} O.Z. thanks Neil O'Connell for introducing him to this problem decades ago, and many enlighting discussions.
-He also thanks Mark Rudelson for suggesting the approach leading to the proof of Lemma \ref{lem-3}.
+This completes the proof. \end{proof} {\bf Acknowledgements} O.Z. thanks Neil O'Connell for introducing him to this problem decades ago, and many enlighting discussions.
+He also thanks Mark Rudelson for suggesting the approach leading to the proof of Lemma \ref{lem-3}, and Nick Trefethen for pointing out the numerical evaluation of $\gamma$ reported in \cite{ET}.
+We thank the referees for their detailed reports which led to an improved presentation of the results.
 This work was supported by grant 615/24 from the Israel Science Foundation.